Infineon/anycloud-ota/README.md

   As the workaround, use a Job document, which has information about where the OTA update image is located.

 2. Internal and external flash is supported.
-You can use the internal flash can only with platforms that have 2M of internal flash.
+You can use the internal flash only in certain combinations with platforms that have 2M of internal flash.
 The size of the application is greatly limited if using internal flash only.

 3. Ensure that you have a reliable network connection before starting an OTA update.
 If your network connection is poor, OTA update may fail due to lost packets or a lost connection.